 Pros & Cons of Living in Kamakura

-Thinking about moving to Kamakura?
+Thinking about to Kamakura?
 Below we highlight some of the pros and cons of living in Kamakura.

 Pros of Living in Kamakura, Japan as a Digital Nomad